The first ERC-721 NFT

 Inside the repo you can:

-Spin up your own Su Squares site offline, including a private local Ethereum-like network configured for you.
+Spin up your own Su Squares dApp with your own smart contract deployments, customize the entire Billboard, run it on a private local Ethereum-like network you can manage and configure.
 You can experiment safely without touching mainnet or spending real ETH.

 Browse the production UI components in isolation: the billboard, square lookup tools, choosers, wallet and transaction modals, offline banner, nav, and more.
 It’s the live interface broken down into testable, reusable pieces.